-A nose-to-tail examination and 30-minute consultation with the doctor is $52.
 We cannot provide you with more detailed pricing prior to your visit because we do not know what your pet needs until we meet him or her.
-We don’t do “cookie cutter” vaccination protocols for our patients, so every pet is treated as an individual.
+We don’t do “cookie-cutter” vaccination protocols for our patients, so every pet is treated as an individual.
 Once we evaluate your pet and prior to providing any treatment, you will be provided with a complete written treatment plan detailing the costs of your visit.
-We don’t like surprises when it comes to money and we know you don’t either.
+We don’t like surprises when it comes to money, and we know you don’t either.

 If you’re looking for the cheapest vet in town, we’re not it.
 We pride ourselves on providing high-quality care for your pet.

 Can you see my bird/reptile/rabbit?